 Quick Start

-Then point any AWS SDK or CLI at http://localhost:4566 with any dummy credentials.
+Then point any AWS, Azure, or GCP SDK or CLI at the matching local endpoint with any dummy credentials.

 Read the full deep-dive on the blog.